ga-dc/wdi5/w10/d02_bb_models_collections/lesson_plan.md

 TLDR version: cid is short for client id, cid is assigned by backbone.js client side and is useful if you don't have an actual id.

-There's alot of other stuff happening here that backbone's doing but the important part of it is the attributes object nested without our backbone object.
+There's alot of other stuff happening here that backbone's doing but the important part of it is the attributes object nested within our backbone object.

 ### Getting and setting attributes
 #### Setting attributes(also updates)